 Stroll around the main town’s alleys.
 The architecture on view here is stunning and the mansions are unique.
 Visitors are bound to be captivated by architectural details such as the vaulted arches through which the town’s winding alleys pass; by buildings like the neoclassical town hall, dating back to 1870; and by the quaint town squares.
 The town of Chora, which sprang up around the Monastery of Aghios Ioannis Theologos, features houses that have maintained many elements typical of Byzantine-era homes, such as cisterns and courtyards.
 The Nikolaidis Mansion, open to the public, is a great example of such a structure.
 Strolling through the alleys is a little like traveling back in time to the 16th and 17th centuries, when many of Chora’s houses were built.
 The music, kept low at the bars and tavernas, helps preserve the main town’s refined quality, offering a pleasantly sociable atmosphere.

 Keep in mind the beaches of Psili Ammos and Lambi, just two of the many wonderful beaches that contribute to the island’s beauty and uniqueness.
-Lambi Beach features colored spiral-shaped pebbles that glitter under the sun.
+Lambi features colored spiral-shaped pebbles that glitter under the sun.
 Just one small taverna operates at Psili Ammos, a spot of exotic beauty.
 This beach may be reached either by boat or by a half-hour trail walk from Diakofti.
-Other beaches offering facilities include Petra Beach with its large white pebbles; the well-known Agriolivadi Beach, featuring a number of tavernas, beach bars and water sports; and the quieter options of Apollou Beach and Grikos Beach.
+Other swimming spots offering facilities include Petra Beach with its large white pebbles; the well-known Agriolivadi, featuring a number of tavernas, beach bars and water sports; and the quieter options of Apollou and Grikos.

 Patmos may be reached by ferry boat from Piraeus (8 hours/€80 roundtrip) or from Kavala in northern Greece (17 hours/€120 roundtrip).